evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 [**Rear Cross Traffic Alert**](../../../../technology/driverassistance/rearcrosstrafficalert/) is a standard driver assist system that uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

-[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a optional driver assist system to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a standard driver assist system to help drivers avoid or mitigate frontal collisions.

 The BYD Seal AWD has an [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.